 Many postures and movements are based on the reduction in speed and deepen breathing; this practice activates the parasympathetic nervous system and increases the relaxation response.

-3. It increase strength and endurance
+3. It increases strength and endurance

-4. It increase flexibility
+4. It increases flexibility

 If we practice Yoga assiduously, the muscles will stretch more easily and the joints will increase their elasticity.

-With practice, this will be translated into greater agility and prevention of ailments that appear with age, as well as prevent the effects of daily postures, such as sitting in the office, driving, standing etc.
+With practice, this will be translated into greater agility and prevention of ailments that appear with age, as well as prevent the effects of daily postures, such as sitting in the office, driving, standing, etc.

 5. It benefits in the circulation

 Thanks to the practice of Yoga, you will obtain benefits in your circulatory system, based mainly on postures and relaxation and meditation exercises.
-Relying on the vinyasa postures can linked to the rhythm of breathing, we will obtain a much healthier heart.
+Relying on the vinyasa postures can link to the rhythm of breathing, we will obtain a much healthier heart.